sand4rt/fyler.nvim/README.md

   -- It also accepts `fun(type, name): icon: string, highlight: string` icon_provider = "mini-icons",

+  -- Controls whether to show git status or not git_status = true,

   -- Views configuration:
   -- Every view config contains following options to be customized -- `width` a number in [0, 1]